bangbangcon/west/content/Speakers.md

 EarthBound, a role-playing game released for the Super Nintendo in 1994, is one of the most universally revered games of all time.
-At the core of EarthBound is a super complex scripting language that controls text, scripted cutscenes, music, sound effects, window management, and more.
+At the core of EarthBound is a super-complex scripting language that controls text, scripted cutscenes, music, sound effects, window management, and more.
 In this talk, we'll explore some of the language's more interesting or charming features.

-<b>Alex</b> does data engineering consulting as Bits on Disk.
-He likes
-making music, reading good books, and playing old video games.
+**Alex** does data engineering consulting as Bits on Disk.
+He likes making music, reading good books, and playing old video games.

 ---